VAIDEHI-PACHPOHARE/PIZZA_SALES/README.md

 7. Expand Product Options
 Innovate with new offerings: Introduce variations of popular pizzas or limited-time offers to attract new and returning customers.
-These recommendations align with data-driven insights to enhance PizzaHub’s operational efficiency, revenue generation, and customer satisfaction.
+These recommendations align with data-driven insights to enhance PizzaTown operational efficiency, revenue generation, and customer satisfaction.
 Let me know if you'd like additional details or suggestions!